TeamSTEP/catch.io-docs/visual-design.md

 The character sprite is 32x60 pixels big.
 This means that every environmental tile with depth such as cliffs and building walls should be two tiles high to make it look natural and fit the player.

-Furthermore, Catch.io must follow the following color palette for both the character and prop sprites.
+Furthermore, Witch One must follow the following color palette for both the character and prop sprites.

 ![\(Figure 3\) Sprite color palette](.gitbook/assets/colorpallette.png)